In this section

 As the business proprietor, you are obliged to take reasonable steps to ensure members of the public comply with the law regarding the wearing of face coverings when on your premises.

 You and your client will need to agree when it’s a sensible moment for them to remove their face covering and when to put it on again.
 Different treatments will necessarily mean different timings for on/off - do the best you can.

 The most effective methods of preventing the transmission of COVID-19 are still social distancing and regular handwashing.
 These steps should still be followed as far as possible.

-As the proprietor of the business, you set the rules for clients when they are on your premises, this means you can insist on them you are entitled to ask them to leave.
+As the proprietor of the business, you set the rules for clients when they are on your premises, this means you can insist on them following your rules and/or decline to offer your services if they don’t follow them.
+You can also ask them to leave.
 Remember that you have a legal responsibility to protect anyone on site from harm, so if one customer threatens to jeopardise that, you should act accordingly.

 Enforcement of face coverings worn by members of the public in shops and other indoor environments, is carried out by the police.
 More details are here: https://www.gov.uk/government/publications/face-coverings-when-to-wear-one-and-how-to-make-your-own/face-coverings-when-to-wear-one-and-how-to-make-your-own

 Q2: Do I need to close my business if a customer tells me that they have tested positive for COVID-19 after they have been for a treatment in my premises?

 The customer should confirm to you that they have been in contact with the NHS Test and Trace service and are following the advice given.